 How to get the best start to your training!

 We often experience that players want to start highly motivated and overdo it, especially at the beginning.
-The danger of pulling something, for example, is particularly high here.
+The risk of pulling something, for example, is particularly high here.
 Consequence: 2 weeks break and recovery.

-Of course, we want to protect you from this negative example.
+Of course we want to protect you from this negative example.

 Example of a regular exercise: